Railway Meal Calculator

 Key Rules for Engineers and Conductors

-Employees who generally return home each day are typically not eligible to claim meal expenses unless their duties require them to travel outside the municipality and metropolitan area where their employer's establishment is located.
+Employees who normally return home at the end of each workday are generally not eligible to claim meal expenses unless their duties require them to travel and remain outside the municipality and metropolitan area where their employer’s establishment (home terminal) is located.

 • Who Qualifies: Engineers and conductors employed by railway companies whose principal business is transporting goods or passengers (paragraph 3).
 You must regularly travel away from the municipality and metropolitan area where your home terminal (the employer’s establishment you report to) is located, on vehicles like trains.